Do End-to-End Neural Diarization Attractors Need to Encode Speaker Characteristic Information?: Results and Discussions

 \subsection{Impact of the weight of the KLD loss}

 In this section, we will analyze the effect that different degrees for regularization have in the diarization performance.
 We individually analyze the impact of using $\beta_e$ and $\beta_a$ to control the degree of regularization on frame embeddings and attractors, respectively.
 For analyzing the effect of regularizing only frame embeddings or only attractors, we use the configurations outlined at the end of Section \ref{sec:veendeda}.
 That is, to analyze only the effect of $\beta_e$, we set $\beta_a=0$, and directly use the mean $\mmu_s$ estimated by the network, and vice versa.
 We also explore the combination of $\beta_a$ and $\beta_e$.
 Fig.~\ref{fig:weight_KLD} shows how diarization performance varies with the weights used for the KLD losses.
-We observe that the DER of the model with VIB is virtually the same as the baseline for a wide range of weights.
+We observe that the DER of the model with VIB is virtually the same as the baseline \footnote{ As sharp readers will spot, it is \textit{superfluous} to have two consecutive FC layers, still, we kept them to have consistency in the number of parameters.} for a wide range of weights.
 Only relatively large values of $\beta$ result in performance degradation.
 We should not expect that the VIB would (significantly) improve the performance as the VIB regularization only limits the information contained in the frame embeddings and attractors.
 In section \ref{sec:visualization} we will analyze how the DER correlates with the amount of information that is preserved in these representations.